Accessibility

 Dynamic Type

-Text scales cleanly without breaking layout or readability.
+Text scales cleanly across all supported sizes without breaking layout or readability.

 -